Thank you for your interest.

 All of the members of The Duke Anatomical Gifts Program are committed to working closely with donor families to ensure that each donation proceeds smoothly, that the donation is accepted in a thoughtful and respectful manner, and that the wishes of the departed and his or her family are honored whenever possible.

 This section of our site was created to answer questions you might have about the program and about the procedures that are followed to make a donation.
-If you have questions that are not answered here, please call us at (919) 681-5471 between 8:30 a.m. and 4:30 p.m., Monday through Friday.
+If you have questions that are not answered here or in the Overview, Criteria and Procedure for Anatomical Body Donation to Duke School of Medicine, please call us at (919) 681-5471 between 8:30 a.m. and 4:30 p.m., Monday through Friday.

 What is the Donation criteria?

 This criterion is established for the safety of our staff, students, educators, and the body’s suitability for teaching.
 Criteria may be amended due to specific medical courses and lab capacity.
 Our program staff must obtain this information from a medical professional at the time of death:

 - We do our best to receive the body within 3 days of death